Where is your office located?

 Do you see clients through insurance?

-Please call your insurance provider to ensure you will be reimbursed prior to our first appointment.
 For the purpose of confidentiality, I will not be communicating with your insurance provider directly.

 How do I set up an initial appointment?